-31 December 31 December
+[%] 31 December 2022 31 December 2021

-[%] 2022 2021

 Denmark (excl. repo) 28.4 29.1

 Finland 9.7 10.0

 Sweden (excl. repo) 4.6 5.1

-Norway 73 8.1
+Norway 7.3 8.1

 Source: Market shares are based on data from central banks at the time of reporting.
+The market shares for Finland and Norway are based on data as at 30 November 2022.

 Credit exposure from lending activities in core business segments decreased to DKK 2,513 billion (end-2021: DKK 2,716 billion).
 The effect of higher activity among corporate and institutional customers was more than offset by lower exposure to personal and business customers in Denmark, primarily as a result of the net negative effect of fair value adjustments.
 In addition, the effect of the increase in activity was offset by lower deposits with central banks and weaker exchange rates (SEK, NOK and GBP), thus reducing credit exposure.
 However, in local currency, credit exposure to business customers in Sweden, Finland and Norway increased.
 Credit exposure directly related to customers in or from Russia, Ukraine and the Baltic countries is limited and amounted to less than DKK 0.1 billion at 31 December 2022.